-Teenagers are at a greater risk of encountering trauma.
-Their risky behaviors as they seek to define themselves and achieve independence can often put them in conflict with parental or other authority figures.
-They may also encounter school or online bullying.
-Also, family trauma such as divorce or death can leave them in a vulnerable or uncertain position.
+Because the teen brain is developing rapidly, it can be vulnerable to the effects of trauma and stress.
+Teenagers are at risk of encountering trauma.
+Their risky behaviors as they seek to define themselves and achieve independence might put them in conflict with parental or other authority figures.
+Family trauma, such as divorce or the passing of a loved one, can leave them vulnerable or uncertain.

-Some Words Of Caution
+Words Of Caution